From the airport to the city centre French Polynesia

 With a driver French Polynesia

-Cab fares in Polynesia are among the highest in the world, and even more so on the islands (when there are any!).
+Cab fares in Polynesia are among the highest in the world, and all the more so on the islands (when there are any!).
 Count 1,000 XPF for pick-up, then 160 XPF per kilometer during the day - a little more at night (260 XPF).
 Add 100 XPF for each piece of luggage weighing more than 5 kg in the trunk, and 500 XPF for each bulky item (a surfboard, for example).
 You can also expect to pay 1,250 XPF for a 15-minute wait, and up to 2,500 XPF for an hour...
 In short, while it may occasionally prove practical, it's generally better to rent your own vehicle.

 In Papeete, as in mainland France, cabs are taken from the stations (the central cab rank is located in front of the Rétro bar in the town center).
 On the other islands, if there is no taxi rank, you will be given their contact details directly.